canonical/open-documentation-academy/multipass/how-to/get_started_with_multipas_linux.md

 When you clicked on Open Shell just now, what happened in the background was the equivalent of the CLI commands `multipass launch –name primary`  followed by  `multipass shell`.
 Open a terminal and try `multipass shell` (if you didn't follow the steps above, you will have to run the `launch` command first).

 Exercise 2:
 In Multipass, an instance with the name `primary` is privileged.
-For example, it is the default argument of multipass shell.
+For example, it is the default argument of a multipass shell.
 In two terminal instances, check `multipass shell primary` and `multipass shell`.
 Both commands should give the same result.
 [/details]

 <a href="#heading--create-a-customised-instance"><h2 id="heading--create-a-customised-instance">Create a customised instance</h3></a>